 We continue to advance our online employer platform.
-Look for additional administrative services to become available
+Look for additional administrative services to become available.

 Also, please remind your staff to take advantage of our financial planning services.
-MMBB has CERTIFIED FINANCIAL PLANNERTM professionals available for a consultation-as a benefit of membership.
+MMBB has financial planning professionals available for a consultation-as a benefit of membership.